Drowning (Mario song): Background and release

 Mario spoke with the FunX radio station during the Oh My!
 Music Festival in June 2018, he revealed that he would release the lead single off the album.

 Critical reception

 Singersroom said the song, "showcases Mario’s vocal growth and eargasmic falsetto that takes hold and doesn’t let go over a simmering and stark production".
-The Musical Hype gave the song three in a half stars out of five.
+The Musical Hype gave the song three and a half stars out of five.

 Music video

 The music video premiered along with the song on July 20, 2018.

 Live performances

 Mario performed "Drowning" during the live televised segment of The Wendy Williams Show in October 2018.